-The lira slumped to its weakest level this year after the U.S. Federal Reserve signaled it may consider slowing the pace of asset purchases, cutting risk appetite for emerging-market assets.
+Turkey’s lira weakened to its lowest level this year after the U.S. Federal Reserve signaled it may consider slowing the pace of asset purchases, cutting appetite for riskier emerging-market assets.

 “The move can be observed across the emerging-market universe,” Thu Lan Nguyen, a currency strategist at Commerzbank AG, said in e-mailed comments.
 “I would attribute this to the FOMC minutes which signaled that the Fed might end quantitative easing sooner than many had expected.”

-The central bank trimmed its overnight borrowing and lending rates by 25 basis points to 4.5 percent and 8.5 percent, respectively, two days ago after reducing them by the same amount in January.
+The central bank trimmed its overnight borrowing and lending rates by 25 basis points to 4.5 percent and 8.5 percent, respectively, on Feb.
+19, after reducing them by the same amount in January.

 To contact the reporter on this story: Selcuk Gokoluk in Istanbul at firstname.lastname@example.org